hackclub/OnBoard/showcase/static/README.md

 _________________

 Submissions will be peer-reviewed in the categories of Best Creative Design, Most Technically Impressive, and Spookiest Halloween Theme — no extensive experience required.
-The top voted 15% of entries will receive a $100 grant to manufacture their PCB and purchase additional hardware or electronics.
+The top voted 10% of entries per catagory will receive a $100 grant to manufacture their PCB and purchase additional hardware or electronics.
 Get inspired by Halloween themes such as costumes and animatronic props, and incorporate them into your design.

 _Questions?
 See more in the <a href="#faq" style="color: #ff8c37; text-decoration: underline;">FAQ section<a>_